arjunrawal07/Resume-Node/README.md

 # Arjun-Resume-npm

+## How To Install

+To Install:
+1. Fork and Clone this repository.
+2. Change into the new directory.
+3. In your terminal, run the following command:

+    ```npm i arjunrawal-resume```

+4. Change into the directory titled Resume Node.
+The info.json file contains the resume information.

+5. In your terminal, run the following from your command line:
+    ```node index.js```

+6. Voila!
+You now have my resume printed in your terminal.

 ## What is this?

 Hi!
 I'm Arjun Rawal, and I wrote a version of my resume that you can install onto your own computer via the command line interface!